 - If you smoke, you must stop.
 Ask your doctor for help.

-- Always let your doctor know if you have a cold, flu, fever, herpes breakout, or any other illness in the time leading up to your procedure.
+- Always let your cardiologist know if you have a cold, flu, fever, herpes breakout, or any other illness in the time leading up to your procedure.

 - On the day before your procedure, shower and shampoo well.
 You may be asked to wash your whole body below your neck with a special soap.
 Scrub your chest 2 or 3 times with this soap.
 You also may be asked to take an antibiotic to prevent infection.

 On the day of your surgery: